Efficient storage of Pareto points in biobjective mixed integer programming: Insertion

-\begin{proposition} \textsc{Insert} adds a portion of an inserted node $\pi^*$ to the tree if and only if it is not dominated by any node currently stored in the tree. \end{proposition} \begin{proof} Notice that the reverse direction is trivial because if $\tilde{\pi}$ is a portion of $\pi^*$ not dominated by any $\pi\in\Pi$, then $\tilde{\pi}$ will be inserted at one of the children of every node it is compared against.
-Thus, since there are a finite number of nodes in the tree, $\tilde{\pi}$ must eventually be inserted at an empty node and added to the tree.
+\begin{proposition} \textsc{Insert} adds node $\pi^*$, or a portion, to the tree if and only if it is not dominated by any node currently stored in the tree. \end{proposition} \begin{proof} (If) Let $S'$ be a portion of $\pi^*.S$ not dominated by any $\pi\in\Pi$; then $(S',\emptyset, \emptyset)$ is inserted as a leaf node after a finite number of recursive calls --- see lines 15 and 16.